 Figure 6.13.3-1: Configuration of Inner Header Compression in a MA-PDU Session

-In step 1, a UE application decides to initiate communication with AS.
-UE determines to use a MA-PDU session.
+In step 1, a UE application decides to initiate communication with an Application Server (AS).
+UE determines to use a MA PDU session.
 UE determines to use IHC.

-In step 2, UE sends a PDU Session Establishment or Modification Request.
-The request includes a IHC support flag, to indicate that the UE wishes to use IHC over this PDU session, and the UE's supported IHC functionalities (e.g. RoHC profiles).
+In step 2, UE sends a PDU Session Establishment Request.
+The request includes the UE's supported IHC capabilities (e.g., the supported RoHC profiles).

-In step 3, SMF determines, based on the PCC rules, which traffic of the MA PDU Session should be steered with DCCP/QUIC based steering functionality.
-SMF determines the IHC configuration based on PCC rules.
-IHC configuration in PCC rules can include compression types and supported compression profiles corresponding to some service data flows (SDF).
+In step 3, SMF determines, based on the PCC rules, which traffic of the MA PDU Session should be steered with MP-DCCP/MP-QUIC based steering functionality.
+SMF determines the IHC configuration based on the IHC capabilities of the UE and the network.

-Editor's note: It is FFS whether per-SDF IHC configuration or per-MA PDU Session IHC configuration is used.

-Editor's note: It is FFS whether PCC rule is needed for IHC configuration.
+The same IHC configuration applies to all SDFs which are steered with a MP-DCCP/MP-QUIC based steering functionality.

 In step 4, SMF sends to UPF a N4 session establishment/modification request, including an IHC configuration.

-In step 5, UPF configures packet detection, enforcement and reporting rules, and configures the tunnel server to use IHC for the appropriate MA-PDU session flows.
-UPF also creates any needed DCCP/QUIC proxy instance.
+In step 5, UPF configures packet detection, enforcement and reporting rules, and configures the tunnel server to use the received IHC configuration for the appropriate MA PDU session flows.

-In step 6, UPF sends a N4 session establishment/modification response to SMF.
+In step 6, UPF sends a N4 session establishment response to SMF.

-In step 7, SMF sends to UE, through AMF, a PDU Session Establishment/Modification Accept message including IHC configuration.
+In step 7, SMF sends to UE, through AMF, a PDU Session Establishment Accept message including IHC configuration.

-In step 8, UE configures the tunnel client to use IHC for the appropriate MA-PDU session flows, based on the IHC configuration from the PDU session establishment/modification accept message.
-UE also creates any needed DCCP/QUIC instance.
+In step 8, UE configures the tunnel client to use IHC for the appropriate MA PDU session flows, based on the IHC configuration in the PDU session establishment accept message.

-From this point on, the application traffic is switched/steered/split over a MA-PDU session between UE and UPF.
+From this point on, the application traffic is switched/steered/split over a MA PDU session between UE and UPF.
 Inner headers are compressed between UE and UPF.
-The application traffic is forwarded by the UPF to/from AS.
+The application traffic is forwarded by the UPF to/from the Application Server (AS).

 6.13.4 Impacts on Existing Nodes and Functionality

-IHC requires UE and UPF to implement header compression, e.g. using ROHC and EHC.
+IHC requires UE and UPF to implement header compression, e.g., using ROHC and/or EHC.
 This function may be in the tunnel client (on UE) and server (on UPF).
-UE requests IHC in PDU session establishment/modification request and obtain IHC configuration in PDU session establishment/modification accept.
+UE indicates its IHC capabilities in the PDU session establishment request and obtains IHC configuration in PDU session establishment accept.

-IHC can be configured in PCC rules.
-SMF needs to support this new configuration and transmit it to UPF (over N4 signalling) and to UE (over NAS signalling).
+The SMF determines IHC configuration based on the IHC capabilities of the UE and the network.
+The SMF transmits the IHC configuration to UPF (over N4 signalling) and to UE (over NAS signalling).